I’m being bullied what can I do?

 Our book — The Bully At Work is the definitive self-help guide for bullied targets in the U.S. Order your inexpensive copy today.

-If you would like to receive coaching from our experts, check our current procedure.
-To schedule an appointment, send an email: email@example.com or call: 206-735-7071 (Pacific time zone).
+If you would like to receive low-fee coaching from our expert, schedule an appointment, call: 206-735-7071 (Pacific time zone).

 Later, when your healing begins and the misery subsides, you can get involved with helping to pass a new law in your state!